box/developer.box.com/content/guides/mobile/ios/quick-start/4-make-api-call.md

 a request to Box to fetch the name of the currently authenticated user.

 <Message warning>
-  As you integrate Box API calls into your iOS app, this blocking method should be replaced with proper task delegation and non-blocking actions.
+  Using a blocking actions as we use in these examples is slow.
+In a production app these blocking actions would need to be replaced with proper task delegation and non-blocking actions.
 </Message>

 ## Create a button